firstneverrest/Sweet-Order-App/README.md

 - .dart_tool
 - .idea
-- android
+- android - store code in android version after building app
 - build - store build file when running app or prepare for production
-- ios
+- ios - store code in ios version after building app
-- lib - widget, constants, main code
+- lib - store .dart file and it was declared to be a starter point of Flutter app
 - test - testing app
 - web
 - .gitignore - version control ignore file